-Also in accordance with Article 19 of the Roaming Regulation, BEREC will collect information from NRAs on the transparency and comparability of different roaming tariffs offered by operators to their customers.
-The information gathered from NRAs and operators will be used to prepare the third report on transparency and comparability of roaming tariffs, which seeks to identify issues that need addressing, in particular with respect to consumer choice and the availability of adequate information to make that choice possible.
+Also in accordance with Article 19 paragraph 4 of the Roaming III Regulation as amended by the TSM Regulation, BEREC will collect information from NRAs on the transparency and comparability of different roaming tariffs offered by operators to their customers.
+The information gathered from NRAs and operators will be used to prepare the 3rd report on transparency and comparability of Roaming tariffs, which seeks to identify issues that need addressing, in particular with respect to consumer choice and the availability of adequate information to make that choice possible.